bluewitch/dwulf-manifesto/FAQ.md

 - **Payment**: Agreed-upon payment channels and digital asset wallets for seamless transactions.

 ---

-## Engagement Guidelines
+# Engagement Guidelines

+Clear and professional engagement policies are essential to ensure alignment, efficiency, and mutual respect in all collaborations.
+Below are the key points of interest for engaging with me, along with the rationale for why these policies are non-negotiable.

+---

-### 1. Remote Work Policy
+## 1. Remote Work Policy

+**Policy:**
-All roles require remote work options to accommodate flexibility and productivity.
-If a position mandates on-site presence with limited or no remote flexibility, the contract must provide comprehensive support for relocation, including assistance with housing and related expenses.
+All roles must include remote work options to support flexibility and maintain productivity.
+If a position requires on-site presence with limited or no remote flexibility, the contract must comprehensively address relocation needs, including housing, travel, and associated expenses.

+**Rationale:**
+- **Efficiency:** Remote work allows for better time management and eliminates the inefficiencies of daily commuting, enabling more focus on project delivery.
+- **Global Reach:** Working remotely provides the flexibility to collaborate across time zones and regions, which is particularly important for international projects.
+- **Adaptability:** As a professional managing multiple responsibilities, remote work ensures that I can contribute effectively without the logistical challenges of relocation.
+- **Relocation Contingency:** For on-site roles, fair and comprehensive support ensures that relocation is not a financial or logistical burden.

+---

-### 2. Preferred Employment Structure
+## 2. Preferred Employment Structure

+**Policy:**
-Our primary engagement preference is through a **Decentralized Autonomous Organization (DAO)**, specifically within the **GreenWitchDAO** framework.
-We are also open to 1099 contract-based arrangements, especially for blockchain and AI projects.
-However, W2 employment is generally not a preferred model, as it does not align with our business operations and philosophy.
+Engagements are primarily conducted through a **Decentralized Autonomous Organization (DAO)**, particularly within the **GreenWitchDAO** framework.
+Alternatively, 1099 contract-based arrangements are acceptable for project-specific needs.
+W2 employment is generally avoided as it does not align with my operational philosophy or professional model.

+**Rationale:**
+- **Alignment with Decentralization:** Working through a DAO reflects my commitment to decentralized ecosystems and blockchain-based governance structures.
+- **Flexibility and Autonomy:** Contract-based engagements provide the necessary independence to manage multiple projects efficiently while delivering high-value outcomes.
+- **Tax and Financial Efficiency:** 1099 structures offer greater control over financial planning, which is critical for professionals managing crypto-based compensation.
+- **Mismatch with W2 Employment:** The rigidity and administrative overhead of W2 employment conflict with the agile and self-sovereign approach that defines my professional ethos.

+---

-### 3. Project and Compensation Scope
+## 3. Project and Compensation Scope

-Determining compensation accurately requires a detailed understanding of the project’s scope and budget.
-Discussions around compensation will commence only after project details are fully disclosed and understood, and a formal offer is provided.
-Until these details are clarified, general market rates serve as a preliminary guide.
+**Policy:**
+Compensation discussions begin only after full disclosure and understanding of project details, scope, and budget.
+Preliminary discussions may reference market rates but are subject to adjustment based on project-specific complexities and deliverables.

+**Rationale:**
+- **Transparency First:** A clear understanding of the project ensures that the compensation reflects the effort, complexity, and value of the work.
+- **Avoiding Misalignment:** Premature discussions about compensation without project details can lead to unrealistic expectations and inefficiencies.
+- **Market Relevance:** Initial rates based on local market standards provide a fair starting point but may not account for specialized skills or blockchain-specific expertise.
+- **Professional Integrity:** Aligning compensation with the project scope ensures mutual respect and equitable value exchange.

+---

-### 4. Compensation Method
+## 4. Compensation Method

+**Policy:**
 All payments are to be made in cryptocurrency, with a strong preference for **BTC (Bitcoin)** transactions.
+Alternative cryptocurrencies such as **ETH**, **USDC**, or **DOT** may also be considered depending on project agreements.

+**Rationale:**
+- **Alignment with Blockchain Principles:** Crypto payments reflect the decentralized ethos of blockchain projects and eliminate reliance on traditional banking systems.
+- **Global Accessibility:** Cryptocurrency offers seamless, cross-border transactions without the delays or fees associated with fiat currency systems.
+- **Security and Transparency:** Payments in crypto are transparent, immutable, and secure, aligning with modern financial standards.
+- **Preference for BTC:** As a widely adopted and highly secure digital asset, Bitcoin is the preferred choice for its stability and recognition within the blockchain ecosystem.

+---

+These guidelines are designed to create a productive and transparent working relationship while maintaining professional standards and mutual respect.
+For any questions or discussions, feel free to reach out directly.

 ---